 Being extremely startled by that I immediately returned to my room and was greatly relieved to find myself back sitting on the edge of my bed as I thought to myself – that’s a hell of a thing.

 I sat there for awhile wondering what this meant.
-I considered again, still with heightened alarm, that I can’t stay this way but I thought I should test this again so I closed my eyes once more.
+I considered again, still with heightened alarm, that I can’t stay this way, but I thought I should test this again so I closed my eyes once more.

 Then in perfect clarity and complete presence of being I found myself just off the coast of Maine; is where I thought I was judging by the appearance of the coastline and trees.
 It was dark.
 There was some moonlight.
-I apprehended I was approaching the trees from a point of view just off a rocky shoreline; from over the water.
+I apprehended I was approaching the trees from a point of view just off a rocky shoreline, from over the water.
 I felt myself involuntarily swooping down toward the trees on the shoreline, then slowing to enter among the tree branches in perfect silence and with precise coordination.
 I continued to glide pass and between a couple of branches while noting the rich color and detail of the leaves and branches in that dim light.
 It was absolutely incredible – being there.

-All this was in perfect clarity and in total realism as I approached, ever so slowly, to land lightly on a branch, I opened my eyes and instantly I found myself back sitting on the edge of my hospital bed.
+All this was in perfect clarity and in total realism as I approached, ever so slowly, to land lightly on a branch.
+I opened my eyes and instantly I found myself back sitting on the edge of my hospital bed.

-Greatly relieved to be back I was finally able to relax since I convinced myself I could get back to normal and so eventually I did go to sleep; if such a thing is possible in a hospital.
+Greatly relieved to be back I was finally able to relax since I convinced myself I could get back to normal and so eventually I did go to sleep, if such a thing is possible in a hospital.
 The next day when I woke I found the new capability was completely gone.

 When I got back home from the hospital I called my old roommate and friend B telling him what happened at the hospital.
 B and I attended the same university and shared an apartment when I was an undergraduate and he was a graduate student in Philosophy.
-When I described to him what happened B said to me, “Bill, you were having out of body experiences”.
+When I described to him what happened he said to me, “Bill, you were having out of body experiences”.
 I had never heard of this before and had no idea what he was talking about but I recognized the truth of what he said.
 B directed me to checkout Robert Monroe.

 Doing that I discovered The Monroe Institute (TMI) and began to read one of Bob’s books2.
 I learned more about Robert Monroe’s Hemi-Sync technology; a mixed binaural audio system trademarked by TMI which Bob founded.
-Along with that I learned of the Gateway Voyager CD set and determined to find out what this was about.
+Along with that I learned of the Gateway Voyager CD course set and determined to find out what this was about.